CiscoDevNet/ansible-config-audit/README.md

-# Gold Config Audit and Enforcement
+# Ansible Config Audit and Enforcement
 Code to audit and enforce a gold standard config across a range of devices

 # Objective